Download this example

 PyAEDT INFO: Solution Data Correctly Loaded.

-Calculate torque and loss average values for each variation and write data in a .csv file.
+Calculate the time-averaged torque and loss for each variation and export the data to a .csv file.

 [14]: